World's largest crypto exchange, known for its wide range of trading options, low fees, and strong security features.

 Why Choose Binance?

-According to Coinmarketcap.com, Binance is the biggest exchange for Bitcoin when going by volume and liquidity, as well as many other top-rated cryptocurrencies.
-CoinMarketCap also rates Binance as being the biggest exchange overall based on a metric determined by total web traffic, average liquidity, and volume.
+Binance is the biggest exchange for Bitcoin when going by volume and liquidity, as well as many other top-rated cryptocurrencies.
+Binance is also rated as the biggest exchange overall based on a metric determined by total web traffic, average liquidity, and volume.

 Binance was available in the U.S. up until July 2019 when they announced they would no longer be servicing U.S. customers.
 Instead, they would have to re-register with a different website, binance.us, which is partnered with blockchain forensics firm Chainalysis and KYC/AML tool provider IdentityMind.
 The move to split the customer base was not only to obtain compliance with U.S.-based regulations but also so Binance could expand its range of leverage products (which U.S. customers are forbidden to access).